Patrick McEleney: International career

 McEleney played for the Northern Ireland Under-16 team before later representing the Republic of Ireland at youth level.
 He represented the Republic of Ireland at Under-17 level seven times and scored on his debut against Bulgaria in a 2–0 win at the Ovcha Kupel Stadium in August 2008.
 McEleney progressed to the Republic of Ireland Under-19 team in September 2009, making his debut against the Netherlands at the Carlisle Grounds in the Clarion Hotel Four-nation Tour.
 He went on to make a further 3 appearances for the Under-19s.
 Despite being contacted by Northern Ireland manager Michael O'Neill with a view to being called up to their senior squad, McEleney has indicated that his international future lies with the Republic of Ireland.

+Coaching career

+On 29 July 2026, McEleney was named as interim manager of League of Ireland First Division club Finn Harps until the end of the season, with his brother Shane appointed as his assistant manager.

 Personal life

 McEleney is from the Shantallow area of Derry city.
 His father, Henry, was also a footballer, playing for Coleraine in the Irish League.
 Furthermore, McEleney's older brother, Shane, is a centre back and teammate of Patrick's at Derry City, having previously played for Finn Harps, Larne, Ottawa Fury & St Patrick's Athletic.
 Like Patrick, Shane has featured at youth level for the Republic of Ireland and recently switched allegiance to Northern Ireland, playing and scoring for the under-21 team in August 2012 against Hungary.

 McEleney was a ballboy at Derry City in his youth.
 In 2015, an Italian football fan travelled 5,000 km to watch Derry City play and obtain McEleney's autograph after managing the club in PC videogame Football Manager.